threetreeslight/guard-phpunit2/README.md

 Guard::PHPUnit [![Build Status](https://secure.travis-ci.org/Maher4Ever/guard-phpunit.png)](http://travis-ci.org/Maher4Ever/guard-phpunit) [![Dependency Status](https://gemnasium.com/Maher4Ever/guard-phpunit.png?branch=master)](https://gemnasium.com/Maher4Ever/guard-phpunit)
 ==============

-Guard-phpunit allows you to automatically run [PHPUnit][6] tests when sources are modified.
+Guard-phpunit2 allows you to automatically run [PHPUnit][6] tests when sources are modified.
 It helps with integrating test-driven development (TDD) into your development process: Just launch guard-phpunit before you start working and it will notify you about the status of your tests!